Completeness from Gravitational Scattering: Discussion

 Alternatively, since our analysis is relatively conservative it is also reasonable to include stronger assumptions.
 For example, our arguments make no use of unitarity, let alone detailed kinematic information other than the dispersion relation itself.
 Unitarity is obviously a very weak assumption, but it would likely provide additional mileage.
 Furthermore, if we could somehow know for a fact that both the $s$ and $u$ channels of \Eq{DR} are always activated, then much stronger claims could be proven.
 We discuss this possibility briefly in App.~\ref{app:channels}.

 Last but not least, our results suggest that there is untapped potential in applying the methods of the scattering bootstrap to other conjectures in quantum gravity from the bottom up.
-This seems especially likely given the close relationships linking the completeness hypothesis to the weak gravity conjecture and the absence of global symmetries.
-We leave these ideas as compelling avenues for future study.
+The modern amplitudes program and the bootstrap approach have recently demonstrated notable utility in addressing problems in quantum gravity, from the uniqueness of string theory to, in this work, questions in the swampland program such as the completeness hypothesis.
+The possibility of applying these techniques to other questions seems especially likely given the close relationships linking the completeness hypothesis to the weak gravity conjecture and the absence of global symmetries.
+The intersection of top-down and bottom-up approaches to quantum gravity, in applying the amplitudes bootstrap to gravitational scattering, offers a compelling program for future study, instantiating a powerful new set of tools for addressing these fundamental questions.

 {\it Acknowledgments:} We thank Nima Arkani-Hamed, Jos\'e Calder\'on-Infante, Aaron Hillman, Yu-tin Huang, and Julio Parra-Martinez for useful discussions and comments on the paper.
 F.C., C.C.,~and M.T.~are supported by the Department of Energy (Grant No.~DE-SC0011632), the Walter Burke Institute for Theoretical Physics, and the Leinweber Forum for Theoretical Physics.
 G.N.R. is supported by the James Arthur Postdoctoral Fellowship at New York University.
 F.S.~is supported by the research grants 2021-SGR-00649, PID2023-146686NB-C31, and funding from the European Union NextGenerationEU (PRTR-C17.I1).